 Public children law: Timeline of Local Authority intervention

+If the local authority or social services are made aware of any issues regarding child welfare, they are duty-bound to investigate this further.
 Local Authority intervention can be complex and confusing at times.
-There are various meetings and processes for parents to be aware of, as well as plans to adhere to, and assessments/courses to engage with.
+There are various meetings and processes which parents need to be aware of, as well as plans to adhere to, and assessments and courses to engage with.

-Please note: Not all will be relevant to your case.
-Your lawyer will explain those relevant to you.
+Do please note that not all stages will be relevant to your particular case.
+Your specialist family lawyer will explain those relevant to you.

-A Child in Need (CIN) is a voluntary service for families requiring local authority services to maintain a reasonable standard of health or development for their child/ren.
+A Child in Need (CIN) is a voluntary service for families requiring local authority services to maintain a reasonable standard of health or development for their child or children.
 Following a referral for additional support, social services will complete an assessment to understand the child’s needs, parental capacity and environmental factors, and create a plan to assist the family to ensure the child’s needs are met.

 A social worker will work with you to identify support that might be appropriate for you and help you access that support.
 Should you wish to engage with the suggested support, they will write a plan with you and your child (where appropriate).